 Conflict of interest by selling multiple services by the same vendor

-The process of selecting a security provider and accurate service is somewhat like window shopping.
-In cyber security, various services complement each other such as penetration testing and vulnerability assessment, risk management and third-party risk assessment, red teaming and APT assessment.
+Selecting a security provider and accurate service is somewhat like window shopping.
+In cyber security, various services such as penetration testing and vulnerability assessment, risk management including risk mitigation and third-party risk assessment, red teaming and APT assessment.

-Unfortunately, all such services confuse non-IT businesses to understand the key difference between them.
+Unfortunately, all such services confuse non-IT businesses to understand their key differences.
 In confusion, they opt for unnecessary services and eventually spend a lot of money on the wrong services.

-Nevertheless, there are some security solution providers that are often respectful no matter how unreasonable an organisation might be as they want to be selected for the outsourcing project.
+Nevertheless, some security solution providers are often respectful no matter how unreasonable an organisation might be as they want to be selected for the outsourcing security services project.
 But, still, it is hard to find a reliable vendor that could help choose the cyber security services according to the business requirement and necessities.

 What parts of the information security should the organisations outsource?